Firearm Safety at the Shooting Range

 - Read all range rules that apply to the type of shooting you will do that day.

-- If there is a range officer, be sure to follow his or her instructions while shooting.
+- If there is a range master, be sure to follow his or her instructions while shooting.

-- When not shooting, unload your firearm, open the action, and leave the firearm on the range line or bench until you’re given further instructions.
+- When not shooting, unload your firearm and leave it on the range line or bench until you’re given further instructions.

-- If no range officer is present, all shooters must decide on safety commands beforehand so that it’s clear when someone intends to go downrange.
+- If no range master is present, all shooters must decide on safety commands beforehand so that it’s clear when someone intends to go downrange.

-- Anytime a person is beyond the firing line or downrange, unload your firearm and step away from the line until the other person returns.
+- Before any person goes beyond the firing line or downrange, unload your firearm and step away from the line until the other person returns.